Enumerating Finite Braid Group Orbits on $SL_2(\C)$-Character Varieties: Primitive reflection groups

-An exemplar of type B is given by:
+An exemplar of type B is given by

-An exemplar of type C is given by:
+An exemplar of type C is given by

-The middle convolution details for each type is presented in Table \ref{G_{30} Nice 4-Tuples}.
-For all three types, different exemplars do not produce new orbits and since each type is their own inverse type, these are all the orbits from this group.
-Further, the two orbits produced from Type A are distinct, as are the two from Type C. The two orbits from Type B are actually the same.
-In total $G_{30}$ gives us 5 different orbits.
+The middle convolution details for each type is presented in Table~\ref{G_{30} Nice 4-Tuples}.
+For all three types, different exemplars do not produce new orbits, and since each type is their own inverse type, these are all the orbits from this group.
+Further, the two orbits produced from type A are distinct, as are the two from type C. The two orbits from type B are actually the same.
+In total $G_{30}$ gives us five different orbits.

-For all 5 orbits, once we put the matrices in $SL_2(\C)$, we see that the last matrix is the identity, hence these actually corresponds to orbits of 4 matrices multiplying to the identity.
-We compared these to the existing classification(s) by Lisovy-Tykhyy and Tykhyy (\cite{T-L}, \cite{Tyk}) as we did for the rank 3 complex reflection groups.
-Within each type, the two orbits are equivalent to the same orbit of $\mathcal{M}^{(4)}$ in Tykhyy's classification, so we only provide the details once in Table \ref{G_{30} Type Comparisons}.
+For all five orbits, once we put the matrices in $\SL_2(\C)$, we see that the last matrix is the identity; hence these actually correspond to orbits of four matrices multiplying to the identity.
+We compared these to the existing classification(s) by Lisovyy--Tykhyy and Tykhyy \cite{T-L,Tyk} as we did for the rank 3 complex reflection groups.
+Within each type, the two orbits are equivalent to the same orbit of $\mathcal{M}^{(4)}$ in Tykhyy's classification, so we only provide the details once in Table~\ref{G_{30} Type Comparisons}.